 (c)

-Figure 5.10: Gene expression changes in immune-relevant genes between SF and PB in CD14+ monocytes, mCD4+ and mCD4+ cells.
-Vulcano plots showing differences in gene expression measured by qPCR array between SF and PB for a) CD14+ monocytes,
+Figure 5.10: Gene expression changes in immune-relevant genes between synovial fluid and peripheral blood in CD14+ monocytes, mCD4+ and mCD4+ cells.
+Volcano plots showing differences in gene expression measured by qPCR array for a) CD14+ monocytes,

 b) mCD4+ and c) mCD8+ cells.
 The significance (log10pval) of the modulation in gene expression between the two tissues (y-axis) is plotted against the log2 of the mean FC across the three PsA patients.
 Positive FC indicates higher expression in SF.
 Genes showing pval<0.05 and mean FC>1.5 are coloured in red, with the most significant genes labelled.